-The episode uses oral history interviews to describe the context and famous riot at the Long Binh Jail - a prison built by the US military outside of Saigon to house US soldiers.
+The episode uses oral history interviews to describe the context and famous riot at the Long Binh Jail - a prison built by the US military outside of Saigon to house US soldiers during the Vietnam War.
 The episode focuses on the racial context that precipitated the riot, as more than half of the jail's population were African Americans.

 The episode is a short overview of Carry Nation's leadership in the Temperance Movement in the late 1800s.
 You learn about how the hatchet became a symbol of her fiery political agenda in the Progressive era.
 Check out the variety of ways you can incorporate primary source analysis into your class along with this podcast.